Continental Illinois: Emergence from FDIC majority ownership

 Continental Illinois was renamed Continental Bank.
 It continued to exist, with the federal government effectively owning 80% of the company's shares and having the right to obtain the remainder (ultimately exercised in 1989) if losses in the rescue exceeded certain thresholds.
 The federal government gradually returned Continental Bank to private ownership, disposing the remainder of its shares on June 6, 1991.

-In 1994, Continental Bank was acquired by BankAmerica in order to broaden the latter's midwestern presence.
+In 1994, Continental Bank was acquired by Bank of America in order to broaden the latter's midwestern presence.
 Successor Bank of America has a retail branch and hundreds of back-office employees at Continental's former headquarters on South LaSalle Street in Chicago.
 Bank of America operates dozens of retail branches in the Chicago area and purchased LaSalle Bank in 2007 to expand its Chicago business and several lines of corporate and investment banking business.

 In 1984 the Town and Country Mastercard, issued by Continental Illinois Bank, assets were sold to Chemical Bank of New York including the remote credit card servicing centers in Hoffman Estates and Matteson Illinois.
 After moving the credit card staff out of the Continental facility, the operations were reopened at a new facility and rebranded Chem Credit Services later in 1984.

 Continental Illinois Venture Corporation, an investment subsidiary of the bank, formed a semi-independent private equity firm, CIVC Partners, with backing from Bank of America.